-This is probably the newest instrument on the horizon for radar since it was created in 1994.
-In the past, a problem occurred in detecting the wind structure of a thunderstorm with a single Doppler radar as shown in figure 1.1.
+This is probably the newest instrument on the horizon for radar since it was created in 1994, in the past, a problem occurred in detecting the wind structure of a thunderstorm with a single Doppler radar as shown in figure 1.1.

-Figure 1.1 Doppler radar.
+Figure1.1: Doppler radar

-There was a problem because if the winds were flowing perpendicular to the radar beam, it could not resolve which direction they were flowing from.
-This problem is corrected with biostatic radars.
-In a biostatic system, there is at least one biostatic receiver and one single traditional monotonic weather radar.
-In this system, the weather radar transmits a narrow beam and receives the backscattered radiation.
-At the same time, one or more passive biostatic receivers recover some of the other scattered radiation.
-Since this gives multiple angles on the wind, many components of the wind can be measured simultaneously.
-This creates the possibility of directly measuring 3-D winds with a single radar system.
-There currently is only one biostatic radar network set up in the world.
-That network is set up around the Montreal airport in Canada.
-The preliminary results have been very promising; especially in areas like airports that require a good understanding of wind flow.
-An example of the data is below.
-One can see below in the data the direction and speed of the winds.
-This solves the problem that single Doppler's have.
-Single Doppler's can only see wind direction toward or away from the radar.
-Doppler radar can be divided into several different categories according to the wavelength of the radar.
-The different bands are L, S, and C, X, K. The names of the radars originate from the days of WWII.
+This was a problem because if the winds were flowing perpendicular to the radar beam, it could not resolve which direction they were flowing from, this problem is corrected with biostatic radars.

+In a biostatic system, there is at least one biostatic receiver and one single traditional monotonic weather radar, in this system, the weather radar transmits a narrow beam and receives the backscattered radiation, at the same time, one or more passive biostatic receivers recover some of the other scattered radiation, since this gives multiple angles on the wind, many components of the wind can be measured simultaneously.

+This creates the possibility of directly measuring 3-D winds with a single radar system, there currently is only one biostatic radar network set up in the world, that network is set up around the Montreal airport in Canada, the preliminary results have been very promising, especially in areas like airports that require a good understanding of wind flow, an example of the data is below.

+One can see below in the data the direction and speed of the winds, this solves the problem that single Doppler's have, single Doppler's can only see wind direction toward or away from the radar.

+Doppler radar can be divided into several different categories according to the wavelength of the radar, the different bands are L, S, and C, X, K, and the names of the radars originate from the days of WWII.